- Liability is responsible for wrongful acts or omissions.

 1. Civil or criminal liability :

 - Where the remedy is civil, the party wronged has a right to demand the redress allowed by law, and the wrongdoer has a duty to comply with this demand.

 - Civil liability involves liability by way of damages, restitution, etc.

 - In criminal remedy, the wrongdoer is under a duty to pay such penalties as the law through the agency of the courts prescribes.

 - Criminal liability is by punishment or other dealing with the offender.

 |1.
 Civil wrong is wrong against a private person.||1.
 Criminal wrong is against society|

 |2.
 The remedy against the civil wrongs Is damages||2.
 The remedy against the crime is Punishment.|

-It based on the maxim ‘ubi jus ibi remedium’.
+- It is based on the maxim ‘Ubi jus ibi remedium’.

-The aim of remedial liability to protect the right of the plaintiff rather than punishing the wrongdoer.
+- The aim of remedial liability is to protect the rights of the plaintiff rather than punishing the wrongdoer.